 staras / Shutterstock.com

 You can’t borrow the entire cost of a home.
-You’ll need to put your own money into the purchase — get some “skin in the game,” as real estate agents like to say.
+You’ll need to put your own money into the purchase — get some “skin in the game,” as real estate agents like to say — with a down payment.
 The more cash you contribute, the more affordable the home purchase becomes.
-For example, contributing at least 20 percent of the home’s price lets you avoid mortgage insurance, a fee added to your monthly mortgage payments to compensate mortgage investors should you default.
-Also, the more cash you bring to the deal, the less you need to borrow and the smaller your monthly mortgage payments.
+For example, putting in at least 20 percent of the home’s price lets you avoid paying for mortgage insurance — which protects not you, but mortgage investors should you default.
+Also, the more cash you bring to the deal, the less you need to borrow and the smaller your monthly mortgage payments will be.

 6. Get preapproved for a mortgage